Start planting design for your garden

 Learn the techniques and creative processes of planting design.
 Discover a range of useful and beautiful plants to use in different conditions and their design attributes.
 Develop the skills used by garden designers, such as using focal points and triangulation to plot your planting areas.
-You will participate in group workshops and independent projects, including drawing plans and elevations, research and mood boards, plant identifications, basic botany and ordering methods.
+You will participate in group workshops and independent projects, including drawing plans and elevations, research and mood boards.

 What will we cover?

 -- The function of design elements, such as planting with form and texture